-In addition to the ones prescribed by IFRS, Implenia uses other measures to manage its business.
-The following overview explains the alternative performance measures (APM)used in this report.
+In addition to those prescribed by IFRS, Implenia uses alternative measures to help it manage its business.
+The following overview explains the alternative performance measures (APMs) used in this report.
 The aim is to clarify the reasons for using these measures and to improve transparency and comprehensibility.

 Free cash flow